sergeych/hybrid8/README.md

 while there are ruby objects referencing it.
 It also means that once created H8::Context will not be reclaimed as long as there is at least one active wrapped object returned from the script.

+- you can pass ruby objects from ruby code called from javascript back to the ruby code intact.
+Ruby objects are automatically wrapped in js code and unwrapped in ruby code (you might need to call #to_ruby)

+- Uncaught ruby exceptions are thrown as javascript exceptions in javascript code.
+The same, uncaught javascript exceptions raise ruby error in ruby code.

 ## Installation

 ### Prerequisites